nbuechler/copious-affect-corpus/README.md

 # Future Scope
 * Find other forms of affect to tie to r-emotions; i.e. other forms of affect include, facial expressions and sound/tone

+# Goals
+This project aims to maintain a growing corpus of human affects, right now its only semantic information but it could include physical, visual, or other information as this grows.

 # Tech stack
 It will use Flask to do the api.
 It will probably also be structured in a way that it can be used in other projects, otherwise this wouldn't be MIT Licensed.